Pokémon Unite sees the world of Pokémon branch out into yet another genre of the gaming world in what is the franchise’s first MOBA title.

 Pokémon Unite characters

-The Pokémon Unite playable characters are:
+According to the official Pokémon Unite site, the characters are:

 - Venusaur (plus Bulbasaur and Ivysaur)